-Phil opened with 'Real Death', and I was crying straightaway -- specifically at the part about Geneviève having secretly ordered a gift for their daughter when she would eventually start school.
+Phil opened with 'Real Death', and I was weeping straightaway -- specifically at the part about Geneviève having secretly ordered a gift for their daughter when she would eventually start school.
 'Ravens' was also incredibly hard to listen to.
 The music was so understated, so matter-of-fact.
 Yet it crushed me.

 A common theme in the other songs on A Crow Looked At Me is the particular ways in which mundanities, such as taking out the trash, remind him of his wife.
 In one of them, he confesses that the "conceptual emptiness" he indulged in his younger years is nothing in comparison to this.
 There is no theorising about what happens after death.
 This is all very raw, brusque, bare.
 While he sings 'I love you', he also sings, 'You don't exist'.

 After the show, my friend Carrie observed that there was no catharsis to be found here.

 'There are moments when you think there's going to be,' I said, mostly referring to a new song that features an anecdote about the absurdity of being in a festival VIP area with Skrillex and Father John Misty shortly after Geneviève's passing.
 'But then it's like... nope!'

 In the middle of his set, Phil thanked us for coming and asked whether everyone was doing okay, which was met with nervous laughter.

 'We're all sad,' I thought, 'but none of it is close to what this man on the stage is going through right now.
 Yet none of us are immune to this happening to us, either.'

 The show ended and Phil ducked through a door offstage.
 We clapped and clapped and clapped.
 Everyone must have known it would be grotesque to expect some kind of encore; it would be like forcing a bear to dance.
 The lights went on and the audience was caught red-handed: red-eyed, dehydrated, with solemn expressions.